Pascal-So/aris-groundstation/README.md

 ## Troubleshooting

+### Containers
+If a container is not running, check if the block in `docker-compose.yml` is commented out.

 ### xbee module
 If you can't connect to the module, check if the baud rate in `rfInterface/xbee.py` and the usb device in `docker-compose.yml` are correct.
 On most systems, you can check the usb port the module is connected to with `ls /dev/ttyUSB*`.